crossplane/crossplane/design/one-pager-ignore-changes.md

 ## Proposal

-Proposed solution is to rework the new [managementPolicy] feature which came with the [ObserveOnly] feature and transform it into a set of enum values representing what Crossplane should do with the managed resource.
+Proposed solution is to rework the new [managementPolicies] feature which came with the [ObserveOnly] feature and transform it into a set of enum values representing what Crossplane should do with the managed resource.